 SA2 should be also included in bullet 2.2 under Start of Normative Work and it is included in WI.

 The file is very big, Alex will help to reduce the size of figures.

+Huawei's the concern is the bit-rate and quality aspects that are not well understood and need further study,

+Huawei suggested to include this in the conclusions but it is not included in the TR conclusion.